-In an upholstered piece of furniture, the cushions need a filler of some kind.
-Before plastics, our grandparents used feathers, horsehair or wool or cotton batting.
+Before plastics, our grandparents filled cushions with feathers, horsehair, wool or cotton batting – even straw (one of the earliest stuffing materials).
+This stuff often shifted, meaning that you’d have to plump up the feathers, horsehair or batting to make the sofa look, and feel, good.
 But with the advent of plastics, our lives changed.
-Polyurethane foam was introduced as a cushion component in furniture in 1957 – only a bit more than 50 years ago – and quickly replaced latex, excelsior, cotton batting, horsehair and wool because it was CHEAP!
+Polyurethane foam was introduced as a cushion component in furniture in 1957 – only a bit more than 55 years ago – and quickly replaced latex, excelsior, cotton batting, horsehair and wool because it was CHEAP and it behaved!
 Imagine – polyfoam cushions at $2 vs. natural latex at $7 or $8.
 Price made all the difference.
 Today, Eisenberg Upholstery’s website says that “easily 25% of all furniture repairs I see deal with bad foam or padding.
-The point is start with good foam and you won’t be sorry.”
+The point is: start with good foam and you won’t be sorry.”

-- The density or weight per cubic foot of polyurethane foam.
-The higher the number the more it weighs.
-Foam that has a density of 1.8 foam, for example, contains 1.8 lbs of foam per cubic foot and foam that is 2.5 foam would have 2.5 lbs of foam per cubic foot.
+- The density or weight per cubic foot.
+The higher the number, the more it weighs.
+Foam that has a density of 1.8, for example, contains 1.8 lbs. of foam per cubic foot and foam that has a density of 2.5 would have 2.5 lbs of foam per cubic foot.
 Density for sofa cushions ranges between 1.6 and 5 or even 6.

-The foam is then wrapped with something to soften the edges – for example, Dacron or polyester batting, cotton or wool batting or down/feathers.
+After choosing which foam to use, it is then wrapped with something to soften the edges – for example, Dacron or polyester batting, cotton or wool batting or down/feathers.

 Lowest quality sofas will not even wrap the (low quality) foam; higher quality sofas have cushions that are made from very high quality foam and wrapped in wool or down.
 But as you will see, the foam is itself very problematic.

 You will now commonly find in the market polyurethane foam, synthetic or natural latex rubber and the new, highly touted soy based foam.
-We’ll look at these individually, and explore issues other than embodied energy :
+We’ll look at these individually:

 The most popular type of cushion filler today is polyurethane foam.
 Also known as “Polyfoam”, it has been the standard fill in most furniture since its wide scale introduction in the 1960’s because of its low cost (really cheap!).
 A staggering 2.1 billion pounds of flexible polyurethane foam is produced every year in the US alone.